gibbok/notes-open-policy-agent/README.md

 - Which users can access which resources.
 - Which subnets egress traffic is allowed to.
 - Which times of day the system can be accessed at.

+Policy decisions are not limited to simple yes/no or allow/deny answers.
+Like query inputs, your policies can generate arbitrary structured data as output.